djc5627/CompendiumWeb/docs/Birds/Song Bird/Eastern Phoebe.md

 ---------------------------------------------------------------
 ## Notes
-At first thought this one was a Dark Eyed Junco.
+At first thought this one was a [[Dark-eyed Junco]].
 Seen very high up on tree canopy.

 ---------------------------------------------------------------
 ## Sightings